The Pulse of K-Entertainment

 When does RIIZE's II come out?

 RIIZE releases its second EP II on June 15, 2026 at 6 p.m.
 KST.
-SM Entertainment confirmed the date in the group's comeback rollout, and Korean outlets including Korea JoongAng Daily, The Korea Herald, and The Korea Times reported the same schedule on May 22 after the poster dropped.
+SM Entertainment confirmed the date in the group's comeback rollout, and Korean outlets including Korea JoongAng Daily, The Korea Herald, and The Korea Times matched the schedule on May 22.
+The teaser campaign then began on May 25.

 How many songs are on RIIZE's II and what is the title track?

 RIIZE's II contains six tracks, with Do Your Dance leading the EP as the title song.
-Korean media confirmed the track count after the comeback schedule was revealed on May 22.
-The six-track format gives RIIZE more room than a single release while still keeping the project tight and performance-focused.
+Korean media confirmed the track count after the comeback schedule was revealed on May 22, 2026.
+The six-track format gives RIIZE more room than a single release while still keeping the project tight, performance-minded, and easier to stage across a summer promo cycle.

 When did preorders for RIIZE's II start?

 Preorders for RIIZE's second EP II opened on May 22, 2026 through online and offline retailers, according to Korea JoongAng Daily.
 That gave fans a little over three weeks of buying runway before the June 15 release.
-SM Entertainment paired those presales with a teaser rollout beginning May 25.
+SM Entertainment paired those presales with a teaser rollout beginning May 25, giving the campaign an immediate retail and visibility push.

 Why does II matter for RIIZE's 2026 momentum?